ToaSt: Token Channel Selection and Structured Pruning for Efficient ViT: ToaSt

-\textbf{1) High Linear Reconstruction Fidelity ($R^2$).} To validate the feasibility of partial channel observation, we measure the coefficient of determination ($R^2$) by reconstructing a specific channel's activations from a linear combination of others.
+To validate the feasibility of partial channel observation, we measure the coefficient of determination ($R^2$) by reconstructing a specific channel's activations from a linear combination of others.
 For a target channel vector $\mathbf{y} \in \mathbb{R}^n$ (where $n$ is the number of tokens), we compute its linear reconstruction $\mathbf{\hat{y}}$ using the remaining channels in the same layer via least-squares optimization.
 The fidelity is defined as:

 Empirical results show that the $R^2$ score consistently exceeds \textbf{0.9} across most layers (Figure~\ref{fig:ffn_analysis}, Center).
-This evidence demonstrates that the high-dimensional channels are linearly dependent, meaning the global importance distribution can be accurately estimated from a tiny subset of channels.
+This evidence demonstrates that the high-dimensional channels are linearly dependent, meaning the global importance distribution can be accurately estimated from a tiny subset of channels. \textbf{2) Collapsing Effective Rank.}

-\textbf{2) Collapsing Effective Rank.} We analyze the spectral properties of the feature matrix $\mathbf{X}$ using the \textbf{Effective Rank Ratio}.
+We analyze the spectral properties of the feature matrix $\mathbf{X}$ using the \textbf{Effective Rank Ratio}.
 This metric quantifies the data's intrinsic dimensionality:

-where $H(\cdot)$ denotes Shannon entropy.
+where $\sigma_i$ denotes the $i$-th singular value of the feature matrix $\mathbf{X}$, and $H(\bar{\boldsymbol{\sigma}}) = -\sum_{i=1}^{C} \bar{\sigma}_i \ln(\bar{\sigma}_i)$ denotes Shannon entropy.
+In practice, we measure redundancy using a PCA-based effective rank ratio: the minimum fraction of singular values $k/C$ whose cumulative squared sum captures 90\% of the total variance.
 As shown in Figure~\ref{fig:ffn_analysis} (Right), the effective rank exhibits a significant \textit{collapse} in deeper layers.
-This indicates that although the FFN expands features to $4D$, the essential information resides in a much lower-dimensional subspace, justifying our aggressive pruning strategy.

-\textbf{3) Increase in Sparsity.} As shown in Figure~\ref{fig:ffn_analysis} (Left), the sparsity ratio (the proportion of near-zero activations) increases significantly in later blocks.
+\textbf{3) Increase in Sparsity.} As shown in Figure~\ref{fig:ffn_analysis} (Left), the sparsity ratio (the proportion of activations satisfying $|x_c| < 0.1 \cdot \overline{|x|}$, where $x_c$ denotes the activation at channel $c$ and $\overline{|x|}$ is the mean absolute activation) increases significantly in later blocks.
 This phenomenon is driven by the GELU activation function, and as noted in recent studies, Transformers naturally exhibit higher activation sparsity in deeper layers~\cite{li2022lazy}.
 This trend suggests that a large portion of neurons contribute minimally to the final representation.

+\textbf{4) Channel SNR Gap.} To further validate that pruned channels are indeed noise-dominant, we measure the signal-to-noise ratio (SNR) of kept vs.\ pruned channels in FC2-pruned blocks of Swin-Base.
+Across all pruned layers, kept channels exhibit 3--5.5$\times$ higher SNR than pruned channels (Appendix Table~\ref{tab:snr_analysis}), confirming that TCS selectively removes low-discriminative channels that act as noise amplifiers rather than useful feature carriers.
+This provides a quantitative explanation for the accuracy improvement observed after pruning.